park-jsdev/visualdemo/ProjectPlan.md

 To demonstrate:
 - programming fluency
 - knowledge of data structures and algorithms
-- knowledge of software engineering
-- knowledge of software architecture
-- knowledge of system design
+- knowledge of software engineering, software architecture, system design, database design
-- knowledge of database design
+- knowledge of infrastructure, cloud services, containers, deployment
 - knowledge of full stack web application development using client-server architecture and REST
 - knowledge of modern technologies - APIs, frameworks, software services
-- knowledge of cloud services
-- knowledge of QA
-- knowledge of DevOps
+- knowledge of QA / DevOps
 - a full SDLC or agile cycle and deploy a project

 ## Project Scope